LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 .. literature': Is there no reason for your interest that is based on UD's actual properties?

-> KC: No. UD doesn't make sense to me.
+> KC: I personally have no interest in UD.

 ✔ p3, typo: 'the same [as] that of'